t0gun/blog/content/posts/optimizing-slice-lookups-with-Go-maps-tobiloba-aramide-ogundiyan.md

 }
 ```

-Why does this solution work better ?
+Why does this solution work better?
 - The selected teams setup into a map is an **O(n)** operation
 - The lookups for every team in the slice fixtures is also an **O(n)** Operation
 - Lookups in the map are **O(1)**

 So instead of `n × m`, we now get **O(n + m)** which is a significant improvement.
-Let say i have 10 teams and 1000 fixtures - with this solution, we would only do 1000 comparisons at the worst case.
+Let's say I have 10 teams and 1000 fixtures, with this solution, we would only do 1000 comparisons in the worst case.

 ## Final Thoughts

-While this is not a big change. the performance squeeze adds up especially in scenarios where large data is involved.so anytime your logic involves using a nested loop or checking if items exists in a slice, always reach for a map.
+While this is not a big change.
+The performance squeeze adds up especially in scenarios where large data is involved.so anytime your logic involves using a nested loop or checking if items exist in a slice, always reach for a map.

 If you're curious, the project this optimization came from is open source — you can check it out here: [github.com/ogundiyantobiloba/emailfutbol](https://github.com/ogundiyantobiloba/emailfutbol)